What might be right for you, may not be right for some,

 - Foster Kid: Averted with Arnold and Willis, which Willis points out to both Sam and a foster kid named Kurt in one of the final episodes of the series.
-Kurt had never had a stable family, always having to leave after a year, and was living in a group home at the time of the events of this episode.
-Willis explains that had Mr. Drummond not taken him and Arnold in and adopted them, this would have likely been their fate.
+Kurt — with whom Sam had gotten into a fight at the Hamburger Hangar early in the episode — had never had a stable family, always having to leave after a year, and was living in a group home at the time of the events of this episode.
+When Sam continues to balk about Kurt, Willis explains that had Mr. Drummond not taken him and Arnold in and adopted them, this would have likely been their fate.

 - The Ghost: The Gooch, a bully at Arnold's school.

 - Got Volunteered: In "Drafted", Arnold dreams that he's been drafted by the army.
 When the general (played by Mr. Drummond) asks for a volunteer to take one step forward, everyone but Arnold takes one step back.